 Verify the manufacturer’s directions at all times.
 A solar light that has been installed properly and has a guarantee can have a clause about water infiltration.

 It implies that getting your light replaced is as simple as getting in touch with the manufacturer.
 You might need to present photographic proof of the issue.

 Too evident to even bring up?
 No, I’m not kidding!
 Not all solar lights have a power switch, but if they do, make sure they are turned on.

 Have you connected it?

 It’s actually a thing!
-If a remote solar panel is separate from the lamp, the solar panel cable must be connected in correctly and any watertight connectors must be fully fastened.
+If a remote solar panel is separate from the lamp, the solar panel cable must be connected correctly and any watertight connectors must be fully fastened.

-If the batteries can’t be charged or the amount of charge getting from the battery to the lamp isn’t sufficient, the results will always be disappointing.
+If the batteries can’t be charged or the amount of charge from the battery to the lamp isn’t sufficient, the results will always be disappointing.
 Some solar lights store their batteries inside the panel, while others store them inside the head of the light.